ray-x/lsp_signature.nvim/README.md

   extra_trigger_chars = {} -- Array of extra characters that will trigger signature completion, e.g., {"(", ","}
   -- deprecate !!
-  -- decorator = {"`", "`"}  -- this is no longer needed as nvim give me a handler and it allow me to highlight active parameter in floating_window zindex=200, -- by default it will be on top of all floating windows, set to 50 send it to bottom
+  -- decorator = {"`", "`"}  -- this is no longer needed as nvim give me a handler and it allow me to highlight active parameter in floating_window zindex = 200, -- by default it will be on top of all floating windows, set to 50 send it to bottom debug = false, -- set to true to enable debug logging log_path = "debug_log_file_path", -- debug log path

 }